Downtown's Iconic Architecture

 Tip: We suggest hitting up the outdoor market held on Saturdays, if you’re visiting between May-October, for lots of good local treats like Moonshine Doughnuts or Caramia Caramels.

-This little Spanish Revival gem, built in 1935, is a instagram staple.
+This little Spanish Revival gem, built in 1935, is an Instagram staple.
 It’s white-washed walls and art nouveau address sign make a great photo backdrop, but it also comes with a quirky history.
-The core of the building is actually a wood framed house built in 1912 (still visible from the North side) and the 1935 addition was built on to the front of the original facade.
+The core of the building is actually a wood framed house built in 1912 (still visible from the north side) and the 1935 addition was built on to the front of the original facade.
 A house within a house?
 Definitely worth a look.

 Located on the cusp of the Grandin neighbourhood, this mammoth, Beaux-Arts-style building, wouldn’t look out of place along a Parisian street.
 It was built specifically for Alberta’s provincial government between 1907 and 1913, after Edmonton was made the capital city in 1906.

-If you fancy yourself a deeper dive into it’s history, hop on one of their free building tours, they happen every hour (last tour at 4 pm).
+If you fancy yourself a deeper dive into its history, hop on one of their free building tours, they happen every hour (last tour at 4:00pm).
 Strolling the large, landscaped grounds, is also a great activity in any season.

 Hint: Don’t miss this one at night!
-In summertime the multi-coloured fountain display at the north end of the grounds are both refreshing and very picture-worthy.
+In the summertime, the multi-coloured fountain display at the north end of the grounds are both refreshing and very picture-worthy.